The candidate has to:

 The candidate will:

-• Answer to a 9 multiple choice questionnaire on 3 different texts (maximum 800 words)
+• Answer a multiple choice questionnaire consisting of 9 questions on 3 different texts (maximum 800 words)

 • Answer 16 multiple choice questions on 4 recorded texts.
 The records will be discussions between several people, or news transmitted through media channels.